-They can be caused by a drop in testosterone levels, allowing oestrogen to become dominant and then, hey presto, you got breasts.
+They can be caused by a drop in testosterone levels, allowing estrogen to become dominant and then, hey presto, you got breasts.
 This happens to some teenage boys in those years when the hormones start raging.
-It’s called gynaecomastia and mostly disappears when boys get a bit older and spend only seventy-five percent of their lives thinking about sex rather than the previous ninety-nine.
+It’s called gynecomastia and mostly disappears when boys get a bit older and spend only seventy-five percent of their lives thinking about sex rather than the previous ninety-nine.

 Why do we dread moobs more than beer guts?

 The short answer is that a beer gut doesn’t make you feel any less of a man.
 Man boobs do, or at least it feels like that.
 There is a certain irony in the fact that so many men fantasize about breasts when women have them but are horrified by the sight of them on a man.
 Some say it’s a form of misogyny but it’s really more about self-image.

 Whatever the reason it’s probably a waste of time encouraging men to love their moobs.
 They’re notoriously hard to get rid of so how can we learn to live with them?